Brooks Falls in Katmai National Park: The Ultimate Alaska Travel Guide

 A brown bear strolling beneath a viewing platform.

-1. Fly from Anchorage or Homer to Brooks Camp (Day Tour)
+1. Day Trip Flights from Anchorage or Homer

-2. Fly with Alaska Airlines to King Salmon and take a water taxi
+2. Fly to King Salmon and Take a Water Taxi

 Our journey from Homer to Katmai National Park aboard a scenic float plane